 By seeking professional assistance, couples with ADHD can gain insight into their unique challenges and work together to develop effective strategies for navigating their relationship.
 Whether through individual therapy, couples therapy, or a combination of both, professional help can offer the support and guidance necessary for couples to thrive in the face of ADHD-related challenges.

 I specialize in therapy and coaching for individuals and couples with ADHD, Autism, and Complex Trauma.
 My approach centers on helping clients understand their unique neurotype challenges and develop skills to navigate them effectively.
-Through our work together, I can help you foster a more meaningful connection with your partner, identify areas of conflict, and create successful strategies for communicating and resolving issues.
-My goal is to provide the necessary tools so that couples can build fulfilling relationships despite any obstacles they may be experiencing.
+Through our work together, I can help you foster a more meaningful connection with your partner, identify conflict areas, and create successful communication and resolution strategies.
+My goal is to provide the necessary tools so couples can build fulfilling relationships despite any obstacles they may be experiencing.

 Individual Therapy for ADHD Partner